 \section{Introduction}

-The main task in reinforcement learning is to compute an $\varepsilon$-optimal policy for Markov Decision Processes (MDPs) when the transition kernel is unknown.
+A main task in reinforcement learning is to compute an $\varepsilon$-optimal policy for Markov Decision Processes (MDPs) when the transition probabilities are unknown.
 If one has access to a generative model that provides independent samples of the next state for any given initial state and action, a standard approach in {\em model-based} algorithms is to approximate the transition probabilities by sampling to a sufficiently high accuracy, and build a surrogate model which is then solved by dynamic programming techniques.
-In contrast, {\em model-free} methods attempt to recursively approximate a solution of the Bellman equation for the value function, with lower memory requirements, specially when combined with function approximation techniques for large scale problems.
+In contrast, {\em model-free} methods recursively approximate a solution of the Bellman equation for the value function, with lower memory requirements, specially when combined with function approximation techniques for large scale problems.

 The sample complexity of model-free algorithms has been studied both in the discounted and the average reward setups.
-While for discounted MDPs these procedures have been shown to achieve optimal sample complexity, previous results for average rewards are less satisfactory and exhibit a gap with respect to the lower bound.
-Furthermore, most prior model-free algorithms for average reward MDPs require for their implementation some {\em a priori} bound on the mixing times or on the span seminorm of the { bias vector}.
+While for discounted MDPs these procedures have been shown to achieve optimal sample complexity, previous results for average rewards are less satisfactory and exhibit a substantial gap with respect to the known lower bound.
+Furthermore, most prior model-free and model-based algorithms for average reward MDPs require for their implementation some {\em a priori} bound on the mixing times or on the span seminorm of the { bias vector}.